 - 5.1 In certain circumstances a Member in Public Practice will have to determine whether an Engagement is a recurring Engagement.
-Recurring Engagements would typically contain some or all of have the following features: SC8 - a statement that t he Terms of Engagement under which the Professional Services are provided remain unchanged; - a statement that tThe same or similar Professional Service is provided by the Member in each period; - There are defined or identifiable commencement and completion dates each time the Engagement reoccurs; and - a statement that rReoccurrence of the Engagement is on a regular periodic basis as agreed with the Client, for example annually.^{TS}
+Recurring Engagements would typically contain some or all of the following features: - a statement that the Terms of Engagement under which the Professional Services are provided remain unchanged; - a statement that the same or similar Professional Service is provided by the Member in each period; - defined or identifiable commencement and completion dates each time the Engagement reoccurs; and - a statement that reoccurrence of the Engagement is on a regular periodic basis as agreed with the Client, for example annually.

-- 5.2 For a recurring Engagement, the Member in Public Practice may decide not to send an Engagement Document each time the Member performs the Engagement.
-When determining the need to reissue an Engagement Document, the factors that may affect the decision of the Member include: - (a) any indication that the Client misunderstands the objectives and scope of the Engagement; - (b) any significant changes in the Terms of Engagement; SC9 - (c) any significant changes in the Terms of Engagement scope of the Professional Services to be provided; SC9 - (d) a recent change of Client management or ownership; - (e) a significant change in the nature or size of the Client's business; - (f) any significant changes to Professional Standards and applicable accounting or auditing and assurance standards; and - (g) any changes to legal or regulatory requirements.
+- For a recurring Engagement, the Member in Public Practice may decide not to send an Engagement Document each time the Member performs the Engagement.
+When determining the need to reissue an Engagement Document, the factors that may affect the decision of the Member include: - (a) any indication that the Client misunderstands the objectives and scope of the Engagement; - (b) any significant changes in the Engagement; - (c) any significant changes in the Terms of Engagement; - (d) a recent change of Client management or ownership; - (e) a significant change in the nature or size of the Client's business; - (f) any significant changes to Professional Standards and applicable accounting or auditing and assurance standards; and - (g) any changes to legal or regulatory requirements.